 Upon graduation from Wayne State University, Ms. Brugnone began focusing on writing and storytelling.
 In late 2015 her screenplay “Top Shelf” was chosen out of 150 applicants, to be one of 12 screenplays included in the Inaugural "Detroit Sundance Writing Intensive Workshop” under the instruction of filmmaker Joan Tewkesbury.

-Tinisha is currently producing her own YouTube web series "Candidly Speaking" a cooking reality show based on real life eccentric people living in her hometown Detroit, MI.
-This show exhibits her comedic side while showcasing the diversity in Detroit.
+Tinisha is currently producing her own YouTube web-series "Candidly Speaking", an unscripted cooking/talk show based on real life extraordinary people living in her hometown detroit.